Tuchel's Chelsea suddenly sitting on a fine line between success and failure after FA Cup loss to Leicester | Goal.com

 Reaching deep into his squad, he made five substitutions, with Kai Havertz, Christian Pulisic, Olivier Giroud, Callum Hudson-Odoi and Ben Chilwell all coming on.

-The latter looked to have rescued the game against his former club, as he surged into the area and forced an own goal from Wes Morgan in the final minute of normal time.
+The latter looked to have rescued the game against his former club, as the full-back surged into the area and forced an own goal from Wes Morgan in the final minute of normal time.

 However, VAR intervened, ruling that Chilwell had been offside when he received the ball wide on the left-hand side.